-At the end of 2020, we had approximately 6,850 employees and about 3,740 contractors.
+At the end of 2021, we had approximately 7,100 employees and about 6,700 contractors.
 The majority of those employees and contractors were working at our operations in South and Central America, Mexico and Canada.
-Our Peruvian operations had the largest workforce with approximately 4,770 employees and contractors as of December 31, 2020, while our Mexican operations had over 3,050 total employees and contractors.
-Our Argentina and Bolivia operations had approximately 860 and 620 employees and contractors, respectively, and there were nearly 350 employees and contractors in Guatemala.
-In Canada, our operations had nearly 870 employees and contractors, and nearly 70 persons worked for Pan American's head office in Vancouver, British Columbia at yearend.
+Our Peruvian operations had the largest workforce with approximately 6,880 employees and contractors as of December 31, 2021, while our Mexican operations had approximately 3,960 total employees and contractors.
+Our Argentina and Bolivia operations had approximately 860 and 790 employees and contractors, respectively, and there were approximately 390 employees and contractors in Guatemala.
+In Canada, our operations had about 820 employees and contractors, and approximately 70 persons worked for Pan American's head office in Vancouver, British Columbia at year-end.

 Protecting the health, safety and wellbeing of our employees, contractors, suppliers, and community partners where we operate is always a priority for us.
+Unfortunately, we experienced four fatal accidents at our operations in 2021.
+We are advancing several additional safety initiatives, including expanding training and the technical abilities of our workforce, focussing on the development of leadership skills, and raising even greater awareness and prioritization of safety.
 Please refer to the Sustainability page of our website at www.panamericansilver.com for further information on our health and safety programs.